ocaml/opam/doc/pages/Usage.md

 include having to work or test with different OCaml versions, keeping separate development environments for specific projects, etc.

-Use `opam switch <version>` to _switch_ to a different OCaml version, or `opam switch <name> --alias-of <version>` to name the new _switch_ as you like.
-Don't forget to run the advertised `eval $(opam config env)` to update your PATH accordingly.
+Use `opam switch create [name] <package-or-version>` to _switch_ to a different compiler.
+Don't forget to run the advertised `eval $(opam env)` to update your PATH accordingly.
+Replace `[name]` with a directory name to have the switch bound to that directory, and automatically selected when opam is run from there: this is typically done within projects that require a specific compiler or set of opam packages.

-Creating a new switch requires re-compiling OCaml, unless you make it an alias of the "system" switch, relying on the global OCaml installation.
+Creating a new switch requires re-compiling OCaml, unless you use the `ocaml-system` package, that relies on the global OCaml installation.

-There are a bunch of specific or experimental OCaml compiler definitions on the official repository, list them all with `opam switch list --all`.

 ### opam pin